StackVista/stackstate-docs/stackpacks/integrations/traefik.md

   spanNameLimit = 100

   [tracing.datadog]
-    # StackState Agent Host Port instructs reporter to send spans to StackState Agent V2 at this address
+    # Rancher Observability Agent Host Port instructs reporter to send spans to Rancher Observability Agent V2 at this address
     localAgentHostPort = "agentHost:8126"

     # Applies a shared tag in a form of source:traefik to all the spans of the trace